voxeet/dolbyio-web-file-presentation-service/README.md

 # Dolby.io - File Presentation Service

 This GitHub repo is a sample application that uses the [File Presentation Service](https://docs.dolby.io/interactivity/docs/js-client-sdk-filepresentationservice).
 It is using [React.JS](https://reactjs.org) as front end technology and [Node.JS](https://nodejs.org) as backend server.
+This project allows you to leverage the new [Desktop SDK](https://docs.dolby.io/communications-apis/docs/desktop-sdk) to create a native application using the same code base.

 ## Introduction